stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Barbarian/RagePowers/index.md

 # Rage Powers

 ## Ancestral Guidance
-When the barbarian is raging and makes a skill check, they may spend a rage point to add their rage die to the result.
+When the barbarian is raging and makes a skill check, they may spend a rage point for +1d on the check.

 ## Animal Fury
 While raging, the barbarian gains a bite attack that deals 1d4 points of piercing damage plus the barbarian's Strength modifier.
 The barbarian may spend a rage point to make a bite attack as a bonus action.
 If the barbarian already has a bite attack, its damage die increases by one step.

 Additionally, a barbarian can spend a rage point to make a bite attack as part of the action to maintain or break free from a grapple.
 This attack is resolved before the grapple check is made.
-If the bite attack hits, any grapple checks made by the barbarian against the target this round have advantage.
+If the bite attack hits, any grapple checks made by the barbarian against the target this round have +1d.

 ## Auspicious Mark
 The barbarian has been marked by the spirits, as indicated by an impressive tattoo, scar, or birthmark they possess.
-Once per rage, as a reaction that costs 2 rage points, the barbarian can call upon the spirits' favor.
-Using auspicious mark lets them add their rage die to one d20 roll that they have just made.
+Once per rage, as a free action that costs 2 rage points, the barbarian can call upon the spirits' favor.
+Using auspicious mark lets them add +1d to one d20 roll that they have just made.
 They can call on the auspicious mark after seeing the result of the d20 roll.

 ## Barreling Charge
 If you take the Charge Action, and your attack hits, you can spend 2 rage points to inflict the [dazed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Weakened/) condition on the target until the beginning of your next turn.

 ## Battle Roar
-*Prerequisites: Barbarian 6, Intimidating Glare*
+*Prerequisites: Intimidating Glare*<br>
 When the barbarian successfully demoralises an opponent using intimidating glare, they can spend an additional rage point to also deal their rage die in thunder damage to that opponent.

 ## Blood For Blood